 Place the chicken on your work surface, legs facing up, with the cavity open to you.
 Using your fingers, gently separate the skin from the flesh of the bird.
 Place a couple of thyme sprigs on each side.
 Fill the cavity with the rest of the thyme.
 Squeeze the lemons on the outside and inside of the bird, placing a few inside the cavity and others scattered around your baking dish.
 Season liberally with salt and pepper and brush with olive oil.

-Allow the birds to rest a few moments before serving.
-I like to pair this with saffron couscous and a bright, herb salad.
+Allow the bird to rest a few moments before serving.
+We like to pair it with saffron couscous and a bright herb salad.